 Medicaid Managed Care Marketing Regulations

-With the implementation of the Marketplaces, states and managed care plans have been requesting clarification on the Marketing regulations at 42 CFR 438.104 and how those regulations may impact marketing activities.
-To respond to these inquiries, CMS is providing this list of Frequently Asked Questions.
-These FAQs address activities by issuers that offer both a qualified health plan (QHP) and a Medicaid managed care plan; responding to consumer inquiries; and plans' ability to conduct outreach for eligibility renewal.
+With the implementation of the Marketplaces, states and managed care plans have been requesting clarification on the marketing regulations at 42 CFR 438.104 and how those regulations may impact marketing activities.
+To respond to these inquiries, CMS developed this list of Frequently Asked Questions.
+These FAQs address:

 Promoting Access in Medicaid and CHIP Managed Care: Strategies for Ensuring Provider Network Adequacy and Service Availability

-This toolkit is a compilation of effective and promising network adequacy and service availability strategies and analysis techniques, as well as valuable data sources that states are using to develop and assess the availability of providers and services in their states.
-The toolkit provides detailed descriptions of state access strategies and techniques that states can easily replicate, or states can customize the strategies and techniques to produce measures that address unique access challenges in their Medicaid and Children's Health Insurance Programs (CHIP) programs.
+This toolkit compiles effective and promising network adequacy and service availability strategies and analysis techniques, as well as valuable data sources that states are using to develop and assess the availability of providers and services in their states.
+The toolkit provides detailed descriptions of state access strategies and techniques that states can easily replicate, or states can customize the strategies and techniques to produce measures that address unique access challenges in their Medicaid and CHIP programs.
 The toolkit is not intended to be an exhaustive list of approaches and describes various standards and approaches that may offer states new and reasonable ways to promote access to care.

 Managed Care Encounter Data Toolkit